rippedpiracy/docs/PC-Software/Games.md

 **[RARBG](https://rarbg.to) (Torrent)**

 A very safe site to get Games from, mostly Scene Releases which they have Auto Uploading Bots for.
-If you use a VPN get ready to solve reCAPTCHAs.
+If you use a VPN get ready to solve CAPTCHAs.

 **[RuTor](http://rutor.info) (Torrent)**

 An old Russian tracker that has plenty of content but with generally less seeders.
 Some Repackers upload exclusively here.
-**Only get Games from R.G.
-Mechanics, Chovka, XATAB and FitGirl**.
+**Only get Games from [Chovka](http://rutor.info/browse/0/0/1642915/0) and [FitGirl](http://rutor.info/browse/0/0/1224038/0)**.

 ## Repackers